YahooArchive/locator/README.md

 ### Marking a Package
 * the `"modown"` section in `package.json` should be an object
-* it has a single `"ruleset"` field describing which ruleset should be used
+* it has a `"ruleset"` field describing which ruleset should be used
-* (FUTURE:  this will probably be renamed to `"type"`)
     * currently, modown-locator only knows about a fixed set of rulesets, described below
+* it has a `"rulesets"` field describe where to load the ruleset definitions
+    * value is interpretted relative to the package's directory, or `node_modules/` in the package's directory
+    * if the file isn't found, looks in parent in a similar way
+    * stops looking in parents after the application root is reached

 ### Loading a Tree of Packages